Recovery for Partners of Infidelity

 What kind of help is available?

-The first step in therapy is giving compassion and support for partners of sex addicts.
+Our first step in therapy is giving compassion and support for partners of betrayal and addiction.
 You need validation for the intense trauma that you have experienced.
 As a partner, you may have sometimes felt you were going crazy with the lies and secrets the sex addict has told you.
 Maybe you have felt scared of telling anyone for fear of blame and humiliation.
 Validation for all of your feelings is very important.

 Included among the goals for partners are:

-• Regain your own inner wisdom and strength to feel comfortable again in
+- Regain your own inner wisdom and strength to feel comfortable again in your skin

 “I don’t know where I would be today if I had never sat down in Cole’s office.
 He helped me through some very significant, life changing events and has been an integral part of my healing.
 From the beginning I was able to show him who I truly am in a safe environment.
 Cole is great at what he does.
 I am not the same person I was when I first sat down in his office.
 I can’t find the words to express how grateful I am to him and the impact he had on my life.
 I highly recommend Cole as a therapist"